Yord/shargs/README.md

 Life, the Universe, and Everything.
 ```

-Since command-line options may change, writing the documentation manually is not a good idea,
+Writing the usage documentation yourself is not a good idea,
-because it would mean updating changed options in two different places.
+because you would have to update it every time a command-line option is added or changed.
-This is why shargs provides DSLs for writing usage documentation.
+This is why shargs takes care for writing usage documentation for you.

 #### Layout Documentation DSL

-The layout DSL functions are a markup language for formatting text in the terminal.
+Shargs uses its own markup language for formatting text in the terminal called layout functions DSL.
-The `deepThought` documentation could be written as follows in layout syntax:
+The `deepThought ask` documentation could be written as follows in layout syntax:

 ```js
 const askDocs = layout([